tensorpack/tensorpack/docs/index.rst

 .. image:: ../.github/tensorpack.png

-Tensorpack is a **training interface** based on TensorFlow.
+Tensorpack is a **training interface** based on TensorFlow, with a focus on speed + flexibility.
+TensorFlow is powerful, but has its own drawbacks:
+Its low-level APIs are too hard and complicated for many users, and its existing high-level APIs sacrifice a lot in either speed or flexibility.
+The Tensorpack API brings speed and flexibility together.

-It's Yet Another TF wrapper, but different in:
+Tensorpack is Yet Another TF high-level API, but different in:

 - Focus on **training speed**.